grimme-lab/qc2-teaching/doc/install.rst

    Those two tools, mamba and conda, are very powerful to create reproducable development and production environments for scientific work.
-   For this course they allow us to easily install difficult to install software or softare which is not yet available in all Linux distributions.
+   For this course they allow us to easily install software, that would be difficult to install otherwise or software which is not yet available in all Linux distributions.
    Many of our groups software is available over conda-forge as well.

 To add Fortran package manager (fpm) to your base environment run